 b.
 Develops and implements the programs and procedures for the security inspection of licensed commercial nuclear power facilities.

 c.
 Develops and assesses the overall effectiveness of the security inspection program.
-Coordinates with the Director, Division of , NRR for periodic assessments of the security inspection program in accordance with IMC 0307, “Reactor Oversight Process Self-Assessment Program.”
+Coordinates with the Director, Division of Reactor Oversight (DRO), NRR for periodic assessments of the security inspection program in accordance with IMC 0307, “Reactor Oversight Process Self-Assessment Program.”

 d.
 Develops, maintains, and revises inspection program guidance and procedures applicable to security inspections.
 Incorporates lessons learned into the inspection program.
 Recommends changes to other organizations for IMCs, inspection procedures, and management directives under their purview that relate to the security inspection of operating commercial power reactors.